 Southern California and Northern California often get the bulk of the attention of travelers, but there’s a coastal region in the middle worth spending some time in too.
 This is more than just a “flyover region” between Los Angeles and San Francisco, and in fact, some of the most stunning areas of natural beauty can be found along the Central Coast.
 Whether you love to explore small towns, coastal cities, rugged wilderness, or the rolling hills of vineyards, here are some of our favorite sites to see along California’s Central Coast!

 Hearst Castle is more than just a home or a museum.
 You can take a tour here to feel like you were a guest of the famous William Randolph Hearst and see ancient works of art with many treasures and opulent rooms.
-The castle’s history dates back to 1865, when George Hearst purchased 40,000 acres here.
+The castle’s history dates back to 1865 when George Hearst purchased 40,000 acres here.
 It has around 165 rooms and 123 acres of gardens, pools, walkways, and terraces.
-Many different tour options are available, with most adult tour tickets costing $25 each.
 There’s a five-story screen theater here that shows a film about the castle, and advance reservations are strongly recommended.

-Located on the edge of Cannery Row, the Monterey Bay Aquarium is a fun place to visit for anyone and everyone.
+Located on the edge of Cannery Row, the Monterey Bay Aquarium is a top attraction in Monterey.
 Unique and colorful fish, crustaceans, and reptiles live here, and the nonprofit aquarium is also committed to ocean conservation.
 Daily shows and feedings take place for animals like penguins and sea otters, and special exhibits can be viewed in addition to the regular features.
-Adult general admission is $49.95, and general admission for kids ages three to 12 is $29.95.
-The aquarium is typically open to the general public from 9:30am to 8pm.

 There are lots of beaches in this region, but few are prettier or more stunning than Shell Beach.
 This is where some awesome rock formations known as the Dinosaur Caves are located.
 And it’s also a perfect spot to launch your stand-up paddleboard.
 Guided kayak tours of the sea caves are also offered nearby.
 The quaint beach towns that surround the beach aren’t plagued with stress and traffic, but rather local art performances and some great restaurants.